-Dental veneers can be fabricated of any biocompatible material, such as porcelains, composite acrylics, or combinations of different porcelains or ceramics.
-'Porcelain laminates' is an older term for porcelain veneers.
-The term 'laminate' comes from the latin word 'lamina' which means 'thin plate' or 'scale.'
-Lamination is a uniting of superposed layers of material by an adhesive or other means.
-A laminate is a product made by laminating.
-Porcelain veneers are fabricated in the dental laboratory by similar layering techniques.
+The best veneers are fabricated in the dental laboratory by specific cutback and layering techniques.
 The term 'veneer' comes from the german word 'furnier.'
-It is a thin sheet of wood adapted for adherence to a smooth surface.
-Porcelain veneers are principally the same as wood veneers.
+Originally, it was a thin sheet of wood adapted for adherence to a smooth surface.
+Porcelain veneers have principally the same protective and aesthetic function as wood veneers.
 They are thin layers of high quality materials that are bonded to a smooth understructure.
-Porcelain veneers are the most common procedures offered by cosmetic dentists.
-Porcelain veneers have many applications, such as We will constantly update the information about porcelain materials and the technology that allows veneers to be attached to natural teeth.
+Veneers are the most common procedures offered by cosmetic dentists.
+They have many applications, such as

 Bonded to tooth structure, certain porcelain veneer materials display similar physical properties as natural enamel.
-In addition, with the advance of ceramic technology, natural layers and translucencies of vital teeth can be perfectly mimicked.
+In addition, with the advance of ceramic technology, natural layers and youthful translucencies of vital teeth can be perfectly mimicked.

 For further information, go to page "Materials and Methods" in the section "Technical Specifications."